vgallegoiz/eBPF-Sniffer/README.md

 - Real-time packet capture.
 - Storage of relevant packet data (IP addresses, ports, protocols, etc.) in a MySQL database.
 - Compatible with multiple network protocols.
+- (Optional) Integration with [Apache Superset](https://superset.apache.org/) to create dashboards about metrics from MySQL.

 ## Prerequisites